Shelbournator/thoughts/_posts/2025-12-28-operating-systems-at-scale.md

 >
 > In other words, coordination was not wished into existence; it was engineered, enforced, and paid for up front.
 {: .prompt-info }

+This account complicates the Amazon narrative.
+Yegge notes that Amazon was often worse than its peers (specifically Google) on typical dimensions like hiring standards, internal tooling, and code quality.

+What distinguished it was that it made one operating-system-level decision correctly and enforced it relentlessly: to embed coordination through **platform architecture** rather than culture or hierarchy.

+Over time, this mattered more than hiring practices or managerial polish.
+In systems terms, Amazon won not by optimising every component, but by getting the **control plane** right.

 ### The Divergence
 Britain optimised for **Organizational Character** (Neutrality, Competence).
 Amazon optimised for **System Outcomes** (Delivery, Speed).